Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model

 We employed Large Language Models (LLMs) to refine the text for grammar and clarity.
-Additionally, LLMs were used for debugging the published codebases of \citet{layerIF}, \citet{datainf}, etc., and creating visualizations.
+Additionally, LLMs were used for debugging the published codebases of \citet{layerIF}, \citet{datainf} and in writing visualization code.
 We confirm that LLMs were not used to implement any of the core algorithms or methodologies proposed in this work.